TridivNandi/cs5220_summer2018_team_data_modelers/README.md

 User:

 1. Users can login to our application.
-2. Users can listen to music.
-3. Users can follow artists.
+2. Users can follow artists.
-4. Users can like songs.
+3. Users can create playlists.
-5. Users can create and manage playlists.
+4. Users can add songs to playlists.
-6. Users can see reviews by critics.
+5. Users can see reviews by critics.

 Artist:

 1. Artists can see followers.
 2. Artists can follow other artists.
 3. Artists can see reviews and ratings.
-4. Artists can authorize themselves as legitimate artists

 Critics:

 1. Critics can add reviews to songs.
 2. Critics can follow artists.
 3. Critics can rate songs.
-4. Critics can listen to songs.

 Admin:

 1. Admin can perform CRUD operations on users.
 2. Admins can perform CRUD operations on artists.
 3. Admins can perform CRUD operations on critics.
-4. Admins can delete reviews.